 Drumore - Peach Bottom real estate is some of the most expensive in Pennsylvania, although Drumore - Peach Bottom house values don't compare to the most expensive real estate in the U.S.

-When you are in Drumore - Peach Bottom, you'll notice that it is more blue-collar than most other communities in America.
-44.10% of Drumore - Peach Bottom’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Drumore - Peach Bottom is generally considered to be a blue-collar town.
+44.10% of the Drumore - Peach Bottom workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Drumore - Peach Bottom is a town of service providers, transportation and shipping workers, and managers.
 There are especially a lot of people living in Drumore - Peach Bottom who work in management occupations (13.25%), maintenance occupations (9.05%), and sales jobs (7.84%).

-Telecommuters are a relatively large percentage of the workforce: 8.67% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Drumore - Peach Bottom telecommute to their jobs.
+Overall, about 8.67% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The population of Drumore - Peach Bottom has a very low overall level of education: only 9.69% of people over 25 hold a 4-year college degree or higher.